Caboolture - South

 Caboolture - South's young demographic places it in the bottom 15% of areas nationwide

-Caboolture - South's median age is 33 years, which is slightly younger than Greater Brisbane's average of 36 years and significantly lower than the national average of 38 years.
-Compared to Greater Brisbane, Caboolture - South has a higher percentage of residents aged 5-14 (14.8%) but fewer residents aged 35-44 (12.0%).
-Post-2021 Census data shows that the population aged 75 to 84 grew from 5.3% to 7.1%, while the percentage of residents aged 5 to 14 declined from 15.8% to 14.8%.
-Demographic modeling indicates significant changes in Caboolture - South's age profile by 2041.
+Caboolture - South's median age is 33 years, which is slightly younger than Greater Brisbane's average of 36 years and significantly lower than Australia's national average of 38 years.
+Compared to Greater Brisbane, Caboolture - South has a higher proportion of residents aged 5-14 (14.8%) but fewer residents aged 35-44 (12.0%).
+According to post-2021 Census data, the population aged 75 to 84 has increased from 5.3% to 7.1%.
+Conversely, the proportion of residents aged 5 to 14 has declined from 15.8% to 14.8%.
+Demographic projections suggest significant changes in Caboolture - South's age profile by 2041.
 The 75 to 84 cohort is projected to grow by 105%, adding 2,106 residents to reach a total of 4,118 residents.
 Residents aged 65 and older are expected to represent 51% of the population growth.
 Meanwhile, the 25 to 34 age group is projected to grow by a modest 2%, with an increase of 70 people.

 Frequently Asked Questions - Age